 - Refrain from exercise, saunas, steam rooms, and intense physical activity for two weeks after the procedure.

-- Return in one month for follow-up from the procedure and photographs of the treated area.
+- Return one month after the initial procedure for follow-up evaluation by Dr. Green and progress photographs of the treated area.

 How long does Subcision take to heal?

-- Patients can expect come bruising or swelling post treatment.
-In general, there is little downtime and it takes approximately one week for the skin to heal from the Subcision treatment.
-Some patients develop hematoma from the procedure due to bleeding.
+- Patients can expect to see a mild amount of bruising or swelling after the treatment.
+However, in general there is little downtime associated with subcision.
+It typically takes approximately one week for the skin to completely heal from Subcision treatment.
+Some patients may develop a hematoma from the procedure due to bleeding.

-- Rare side effects are infection or worsening of acne lesions.
+- Rare side effects include infection or worsening of acne lesions.
 Oral or topical antibiotics may be prescribed where indicated.

-- Hypertrophic scars are another possible side effect of Subcision.
-The most common areas which are susceptible to this type of keloid scarring are the periorbital, glabella, and perioral area.
-The first treatment of subcision should be performed on a limited basis to gauge the patient’s response to the procedure.
+- The development of hypertrophic scars is another possible side effect associated with Subcision treatment.
+The most common areas which are susceptible to this type of keloid scarring are the periorbital, glabella, and perioral areas.
+The first treatment session with subcision should be performed on a limited basis to gauge the patient’s response to the procedure and prevent rare, negative side effects such as this.

-- Post-inflammatory pigmentation which will resolve on its own.
-Strict sun avoidance should be maintained after the procedure.
+- Post-inflammatory hyperpigmentation (PIH) may occur though this side effect will resolve on its own.
+Strict sun avoidance should be maintained after the procedure in order to prevent exacerbation of post-inflammatory hyperpigmentation.

 How many treatments of Subcision are needed?

-Subcision as a single treatment can be effective, but does need multiple treatments in order to achieve full results.
-Most patients with moderate acne scars will require between three and six sessions of Subcision and it is generally recommend that these sessions are scheduled between four and six weeks apart.
-With this in mind, the treatment plan can take up to a year to complete.
-The good news is, that that any results that occur are permanent, once the collagen within the skin has regrown.
+While just a single treatment with subcision can be effective for improving the appearance of acne scars, typically multiple treatment sessions are required to achieve the best results.
+Most patients with moderate acne scars require between three to six sessions of Subcision and it is generally recommended that each treatment session is scheduled between four and six weeks apart.
+Considering the number of treatments required for best cosmetic results and the time required between each session, the treatment plan can take up to a year to fully complete.
+The good news is that the results that occur are permanent once the collagen in the skin has regrown.

 Can Subcision be combined with dermal fillers?